Industry News

 Side projection involves positioning the projector at an angle instead of directly in front or behind the screen.
 This setup is useful for installations where conventional placement isn’t feasible, such as art exhibitions or immersive environments.

-• Suitable for panoramic and immersive projections.
+• Suitable for panoramic and immersive projections across multiple surfaces.

-• Extreme angles may cause image distortion.
+• Extreme angles may cause image distortion or uneven focus.

-• Longer light paths can reduce brightness.
+• Longer light paths can reduce effective brightness.

 • Requires high‑end projectors with precise correction features.